Skip to main content

 targets: {

-// The first part ('firefox-desktop' in this case) is just a name we give
+// The first part ('firefox-desktop' in this case) is a name you give

-// the specific browser target.
-You'll see this name in the reports generated
+// to the specific browser target.
+You'll see this name in the reports

 'firefox-desktop': new RemoteBrowserTarget('firefox', {